 1. All Candidates must comply with the Examination Regulations.

 2. Examination sittings can be booked by completing the details requested in the secure online application form and will be valid as soon as payment of fees has been processed and a confirmation of registration is emailed to the Candidate.

 3. There is a closing date approximately four calendar weeks before each sitting after which it will not be possible to register to sit the exam date.
 After this closing date it will not be possible to defer the exam sitting unless there are medical reasons or other extenuating circumstances.
-Evidence should be supplied to the ABPI Head of Education & Exam.
+Evidence should be supplied to the ABPI Director of Examinations.